TommyAnqi/YOLOv3-Pytorch/README.md

 3. Modify yolo_train.yml and start training.
     `python train.py`
-    Use your trained weights or checkpoint weights with command line option `--model model_file` when using yolo_video.py Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.
+    Use your trained weights or checkpoint weights in *yolo_train.yml* with command line option `--model model_file` when using yolo_video.py
+    Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.

 If you want to use original pretrained weights for YOLOv3: